 Greener sphagnum mosses don’t do too well in direct sunlight.
 These mosses prefer shade when in the wild.
-Red or orange colored sphagnum is a bit more tolerant to UV and can do better in partial to direct sunlight for periods of time.
+Red or orange-colored sphagnum is a bit more tolerant of UV and can do better in partial to direct sunlight for periods of time.
 When setting up lighting within the vivarium for this moss, a high level of brightness would be ideal.
 The tank should not be in direct sunlight and preferably away from any type of artificial light that produces UV.
-Aim for cooler color lights that mimic a cloudy day or shaded forest, Like LED’s!
+Aim for cooler color lights that mimic a cloudy day or shaded forest, Like LEDs!

 Buy Sphagnum Moss